catai9/meme-generator/README.md

 # Meme Generator  :stuck_out_tongue:

-## Allows users to add text to the top and bottom of a randomly generated meme image.
+## Users can add text to the top and bottom of a randomly generated meme image.
-Users can also select the colour of the text.
+The colour of the text can also be changed by the user.
 The images are generated from a [Meme API](https://api.imgflip.com/get_memes).

 ### Languages Used: